awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

-# Launching Amazon EKS Linux Worker Nodes<a name="launch-workers"></a>
+# Launching Amazon EKS Windows Worker Nodes<a name="launch-windows-workers"></a>

-This topic helps you to launch an Auto Scaling group of Linux worker nodes that register with your Amazon EKS cluster\.
+This topic helps you to launch an Auto Scaling group of Windows worker nodes that register with your Amazon EKS cluster\.
 After the nodes join the cluster, you can deploy Kubernetes applications to them\.

-If this is your first time launching Amazon EKS Linux worker nodes, we recommend that you follow one of our [Getting Started with Amazon EKS](getting-started.md) guides instead\.
-The guides provide complete end\-to\-end walkthroughs for creating an Amazon EKS cluster with worker nodes\.

 **Important**
 Amazon EKS worker nodes are standard Amazon EC2 instances, and you are billed for them based on normal Amazon EC2 prices\.
 For more information, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/)\.

+You must also enable Windows support for your cluster before you launch a Windows worker node group\.
+For more information, see [Enabling Windows Support](windows-support.md#enable-windows-support)\.

 Choose the tab below that corresponds to your desired worker node creation method:

 ------
 #### [ eksctl ]

+If you don't already have an Amazon EKS cluster and a Linux worker node group to add a Windows worker node group to, then we recommend that you follow the [Getting Started with `eksctl`](getting-started-eksctl.md) guide instead\.
+The guide provides a complete end\-to\-end walkthrough for creating an Amazon EKS cluster with Linux and Windows worker nodes\.
+If you have an existing Amazon EKS cluster and a Linux worker node group to add a Windows worker node group to, then complete the following steps to add the Windows worker node group\.

-**To launch worker nodes with `eksctl`**
+**To launch Windows worker nodes with `eksctl`**

 This procedure assumes that you have installed `eksctl`, and that your `eksctl` version is at least `0.7.0`\.
 You can check your version with the following command: